MarianRusoiu99/pocketAi/README.md

 - **TypeScript Hooks**: Event-driven business logic that triggers Rivet workflows
 - **React Frontend**: Modern user interface for the application

+> **🎯 Architecture Note**: This project uses a **no root package.json** architecture.
+All dependencies and management are handled by modular shell scripts that orchestrate the backend and frontend independently.
+No root-level npm commands are used.

 ### Key Features
 - 🤖 **AI-Powered Content Processing**: Automatic content enhancement, SEO optimization, and tagging
 - 👥 **User Behavior Analysis**: Intelligent user profiling and recommendation systems